4 Ways to Transform Fear of Failure into Courageous Caregiving

 To avoid becoming paralyzed or overwhelmed by this fear, it’s important to understand why we feel this way and find productive ways to reduce and manage it.

 In his article, Dr. Barry J. Jacobs writes about his own experience with fear of failure when caring for his mother and stepfather.
-He shares 4 helpful tips on how to transform that fear into caregiving courage and confidence.
+He shares 4 helpful tips for transforming that fear into caregiving courage and confidence.

 If you only remember one thing, it should be Dr. Jacobs’ final thoughts on the subject.
 This could help when you get stuck in worry mode and have trouble snapping yourself out of it.
 He says:

-1. Find your own way / use mistakes as lessons learned
+1. Find your own way and use mistakes as lessons learned

 Caregivers are often scared of making a mistake that could harm their older adult.
 In a few situations, like a significant medical decision, this is a valid fear.